-The law offices of Lucy McAllister successfully defend California professionals served with interim suspension orders by licensing boards.
+The Law Offices of Lucy S. McAllister successfully defends California licensed professionals served with interim suspension orders by licensing boards.

 Under California Law (Business and Professions Code, Chapter 3, section 494):